CrowdStrike/foundry-sample-charlotte-toolkit/README.md

 ## Description

-_A description of this app's use case and what it does._
+Charlotte Toolkit brings AI-powered security analysis directly into your CrowdStrike Falcon incidents.
+Instead of switching between tools or copying data, Charlotte provides expert-level security analysis right where you're working.

 ## Prerequisites

 * The Foundry CLI (instructions below).
-* _Delete or add tools below as required.
-These are from other samples._
-* Python 3.13+ (needed if modifying the app's functions).
-See [Python For Beginners](https://www.python.org/about/gettingstarted/) for installation instructions.
-* Go v1.23+ (needed if modifying the app's functions).
-See https://go.dev/learn for installation instructions.
-* Yarn (needed if modifying the app's UI).
-See https://yarnpkg.com/getting-started for installation instructions.
+* Node 22+ (needed if modifying the app's UI).
+See https://nodejs.org for installation instructions.

 ### Install the Foundry CLI